Skip to main content

 Some of the biggest draws of this trip will be the geological wonders that bring people from all over the country to hike, camp, and shoot for the gram.
 Bryce Canyon and Capitol Reef National Parks are on either side of the road as it worms through Grand Staircase-Escalante National Monument, showcasing nearly two million acres of desert beauty and multi-hued pinnacles, arches, and cliffs.

-While the Pacific Coast Highway road trip is four days long and spans over a thousand miles, the Scenic Byway 12 trip can be done in a few hours if you want to simply drive through it.
+While the Pacific Coast Highway road trip is four days long and spans over 1,000 miles, the Scenic Byway 12 trip can be done in a few hours if you want to simply drive through it.
 However, we wouldn’t suggest passing up the opportunity to take a few days to explore all the desert has to offer.

 Ashley Gear / Unsplash

-It may seem like these trips are getting shorter and shorter, and it’s true that Going to the Sun Road in Montana is the shortest so far.
+It may seem like these trips are getting shorter and shorter, and it’s true that Going-to-the-Sun Road in Montana is the shortest so far.
 While others require you to take time off of work, this one can be done in one afternoon.
 You have seen the beach on the coast and the desert in the Southwest.
 Now it is time to don the leather jacket and check out the mountains in the North.

 Glacier National Park has dozens of roads and trails you can traverse to experience the everchanging glaciers, cascading waterfalls, wide-open valleys, epic mountains, and colorful wildflowers.
 You will also more than likely be lucky enough to see some wildlife as you ride your motorcycle over what can only be described as awe-inspiring.